James B. Allen (historian): Assistant Church Historian

 In 1972, Allen was called to be an Assistant Church Historian for the LDS Church, at the request of Leonard J. Arrington.
-He served half time in that capacity, continuing his BYU professorship at the same time.
+He served half-time in that capacity, continuing his BYU professorship at the same time.
 Arrington had assembled a team of professional historians to engage in new academic research with use of the church archives.
 Among the first major publications to emerge was The Story of the Latter-day Saints, a comprehensive single-volume history of the LDS Church written by Allen and Glen M. Leonard, a Senior Historical Associate in the church's Historical Department, and published in 1976.

 The book was well received by the general and academic audiences, but some church leaders were uncomfortable.
-Allen's philosophy was to directly address historical controversies, while casting them against the context of their own time.
+Allen's philosophy was to directly address historical controversies while casting them against the context of their own time.
 Ezra Taft Benson denounced the book as new history that was "underplaying revelation" at a fireside and later, at an address for CES instructors.
 It was not republished for years, despite its popularity.
 Spencer W. Kimball and Howard W. Hunter both privately praised the book.
 In 1979, Allen resigned as Assistant Church Historian and returned full-time to BYU.
 Around this time, the department's History Division came under greater suspicion and scrutiny, and its staff and programs were curtailed before being transferred to BYU in 1982 as the Joseph Fielding Smith Institute for Church History.

 At BYU, Allen was treated in "a scandalous way" by some religion faculty who were unhappy with his book.
 Later, some university trustees had reservations about Allen's 1981 appointment as chair of the history department.
 However, he retained leadership roles at BYU until his 1992 retirement, when he rejoined the staff and programs from the old History Division, at BYU's Joseph Fielding Smith Institute.

 Personal life

-Allen served in his church throughout his life, including as a Bishop of a student ward at Brigham Young University (BYU) in the 1960s and a stake high councilor.
+Allen served in the LDS Church throughout his life, including as a bishop of a student ward at BYU in the 1960s and a stake high councilor.
 In politics, he also served for a time as a District Republican committeeman.
-From 1999 to 2000, Allen and his wife served as full-time missionaries for the Church Education System at the Boston Institute of Religion.
+From 1999 to 2000, Allen and his wife served as full-time CES missionaries at the Boston Institute of Religion.

-Allen lives in Orem, Utah and is married to Renée Jones.
-They have five children and twenty grandchildren.
+Allen lived in Orem, Utah and was married to Renée Jones.
+They have five children.
 One of his daughters married the writer Orson Scott Card.
 Orson Scott Card cites his admiration for Allen as having "the kind of skepticism [...] that is a servant to orthodox faith."

-Allen's younger brother, John H. Allen, was a Colonel in the United States Army Reserve, the commander over the Judge Advocate General units of the 96th Sustainment Brigade, and a Federal Bankruptcy Judge.
+Allen died on September 2, 2024, at the age of 97.